-Carriers designated for primary coverage must provide their IPAs a Schedule of Selected Balances as of June 30.
+Carriers designated for primary coverage must provide their practitioners a Schedule of Selected Balances (SSB) as of June 30.
 The value for claims Incurred But Not Reported (IBNR) as of June 30 must be projected forward to September 30.
-Carrier IPAs will later compare the June 30-projected-to-September 30 IBNR to the actual September 30 amount and must report any material differences.
+Carrier practitioners will later compare the June 30-projected-to-September 30 IBNR to the actual September 30 amount and must report any material differences.
+If a carrier and practitioner have developed alternative procedures to utilize amounts other than described above in order to ensure IBNR on the September 30 SSB will be calculated before October 9, 2008, and have audit test work performed prior to October 15, 2008, they are required to contact OPM's practitioner to discuss such alternative procedures.
+These discussions must be made prior to test work preformed within this area, even if the approach was discussed and agreed upon in previous years.
 As IBNR is an important line item in the FEHB financial statements, it is critical that carriers take great care in its calculation.

-D. SCHEDULE OF SELECTED BALANCES [All Carriers]
+D. SCHEDULE OF SELECTED BALANCES (SSB) (All Carriers)

-Historically, OPM has based its financial statements on audited financial statements submitted by the carriers.
-Effective for Federal fiscal year 2004, OPM and all other Federal agencies must publish their financial statements by November 15 - 45 days after the end of the Federal fiscal year.
-Thus, it is now unrealistic for OPM to use audited financial statements from the carriers as input to its own financial statements.
+OPM and all other Federal agencies must publish their financial statements by November 15-45 days after the end of the Federal FY.
 OPM, therefore, will base its consolidated financial statements on unaudited financial information submitted by the carriers.
-Thus, all carriers must submit unaudited financial information to OPM on the Schedule of Selected Balances.
+Thus, all carriers must submit unaudited financial information to OPM on the SSB.

-The Schedule of Selected Balances, as presented in Appendix B, must include balances as of and for the Federal fiscal year ended September 30, 2006.
-The Schedule of Selected Balances does not include the reporting of any balances that OPM maintains on its own books.
-Thus, carriers will not include balances on the Schedule of Selected Balances that relate to their letter-of-credit account (LOCA), including the Balance in LOCA, Interest Receivable on LOCA, Interest on LOCA and Program Income Receivable.
-To assist the carriers in preparing the Schedule of Selected Balances as of and for the year ended September 30, 2006, OPM will provide a Report of Letter of Credit Account Activity as of September 30, 2006 no later than October 5, 2006.
+The SSB as presented in Appendix B, must include balances as of and for the Federal FY ended September 30.
+The SSB does not include the reporting of any balances that OPM maintains on its own books.
+Thus, carriers will not include balances on the SSB that relate to their letter-of-credit account (LOCA), including the Balance in LOCA, Interest Receivable on LOCA, Interest on LOCA and Program Income Receivable.
+To assist the carriers in preparing the SSB as of and for the year ended September 30, OPM will provide a Report of Letter of Credit Account Activity as of September 30, no later than October 3, 2008.